• Skip to primary navigation

 Ham Bone Split Pea Soup Recipe

-Ham, split peas and an assortment of delicious carrots, peas and celery are the perfect combo in this hearty, comforting and traditional soup.
+Ham bone split pea soup recipe is full of split peas and an assortment of delicious carrots, peas and celery.
+They are the perfect combo in this hearty, comforting and traditional soup.
 A truly savory soup will satisfy and fill you up.
 This is a great dinner option for leftover ham or a ham bone to give it a full flavorful broth, or both!

 colorful heaping bowl of pea and ham soup with giant croutons on top